fredericococo/freeriot/README.md

     # when the postinstall patches are modified.

     # Currently disabled due to:
-    #  1. Missing Windows support currently.
-    #  2. Incompatibilites with the `ts_library` rule.
     exports_directories_only = False,
     manual_build_file_contents = npm_package_archives(),
     package_json = "//:package.json",